 * Weather permitting – If there are thunderstorms or excessive heat warnings, we may cancel the event and / or events.
 For more information and event cancellation updates, please call (651) 789-3630.

-From July to October, all are welcome to come pick up a variety of free fruits and vegetables for family and friends at all four locations.
+From July to October, all are welcome to come pick up a variety of free fruits and vegetables for family and friends at our St. Paul locations.

 The distributions are held outdoors and are farmer’s market style.
-Events are open to all.
 No documentation or identification is required to participate.

 Event guideline and details: Our fresh produce events are open to everyone!